Professional Master of Geospatial Science and Technology

 The PMGST includes two 15-point compulsory courses covering core geospatial competencies, a further 45 points of optional courses, and a collaborative industry-related research project, which will be completed in partnership with a geospatial organisation or an organisation with geospatial knowledge needs.

 A further 45 points from topics that include statistics, computer programming and digital business and technology.
-These can be selected from the Schedule to the Regulations for the Professional Master of Geospatial Science and Technology.
+These can be selected from the schedule to the Professional Master of Geospatial Science and Technology.

 The PMGST provides graduates with the problem solving skills and technical knowledge to undertake advanced geospatial roles.
 There is currently a geospatial skill shortage in New Zealand, which graduates of this degree will be able to fulfil in a range of different industries, including the private sector, government and community organisations.
 Potential roles could be GIS analyst, GIS planner, local government analyst, geospatial technology developer.